Faith in Action · Stewardship Guide

 Translating faith into the language of investment stewardship.

-I will, with God's help!
+I will, with God’s help.

 Understand the Inertia

 Recognize that your advisor might be trained to focus only on the math.
-You aren't being "difficult" by asking these questions; you are being a steward.
+You aren’t being “difficult” by asking these questions — you are being a steward.

-Know/Own What You Own
+Know What You Own

-Ask for the "Top 20 Holdings" list.
-It's hard to have a theological conversation about abstract numbers; it's much easier when you see the actual names of the companies you are supporting.
+Ask for the “Top 20 Holdings” list.
+It’s hard to have a theological conversation about abstract numbers; it’s easier when you see the actual names of the companies you are supporting.

-Perfect is the Enemy of the Good
+Perfect is the Enemy of Good

-No portfolio is 100% "pure."
-The goal is orientation—turning the ship toward the values of the Kingdom of God, one meeting at a time.
+No portfolio is 100% “pure.”
+The goal is orientation — turning the ship toward the values of the Kingdom of God, one meeting at a time.